-Winter holidays are not only about making everyone around you happy, but also ensuring you are happy.
-But if you are not happy - the chances are no matter what you cook to please your loved one - no one is going to enjoy it.
+Winter holidays are not only about making everyone around you happy, but ensuring you are happy.
+And if you are not happy - the chances are no matter what you cook to please your loved ones - no one is going to enjoy it.

-I know I contradict myself because higher up I suggested to accept your negativity and allow it to be.
-But negativity is like a naughty cat - always does what it wants and try to control you by making you do what you don't what to do.
+I know I contradict myself because earlier on I suggested accepting your negativity and allowing it to be.
+But negativity is like a naughty cat - always does what it wants.
+It will inevitably try to control you by making you do what you don't what to do.
 So tell it to go for a walk.
 Tell it to - scat!!

 And simply enjoy this month, minute by minute, the way you imagined it.

 Simple tips on how to clear your inner space by creating a festive mood by accepting your emotions.

 And even simpler ideas on how to create your own magic.